 1. What are prepositions of direction?

-Prepositions of direction are words used to indicate movement from one place to another.
-They usually appear after verbs of motion like go, run, walk, drive, jump, move, or travel.
-Unlike prepositions of place, which describe where something is located, directional prepositions focus on where something is going.
+Unlike prepositions of place, which describe where something is located, prepositions of movement focus on where something is going.
 They are particularly useful in everyday situations such as giving direction, describing physical actions, or providing instructions.

 - She walked into the room.